 Getting Medical Help in Miami

-Treatment for mesothelioma and other asbestos illnesses differ from any other form of treatment as specialized care and an individual plan must be set up in order for the maximum chances of success.
+Mesothelioma and other asbestos illnesses require specialized care.
 Seek out physicians who are experienced with these types of diseases.

 The following are among a few of the Miami area comprehensive cancer care physicians recommended by the National Cancer Institute (NCI):

 - Thomas Sellers, Ph.D., M.P.H., 12902 Magnolia Drive, Tampa, Florida 33612, Main: 813-745-4673 (813-745-HOPE)

 - Dao Nguyen M.D., 1475 NW 12th Avenue, Miami, Florida, 33136, 305-243-1000